cucapra/pollen/README.md

 ```
 fud config stages.interpreter <full path to calyx repository>/target/debug/interp
 ```
-where `<full path to calyx repository>` is the absolute path to the calyx root directory, ending in `/calyx/`.

 #### Odgi

-You will need to install the python bindings for [odgi].
-Instructions for installing odgi can be found [here](https://odgi.readthedocs.io/en/latest/rst/installation.html).
-Installing odgi via `bioconda` seems to be the most straightforward option.
-If you instead compile odgi from its source, you will need to [edit your python path](https://odgi.readthedocs.io/en/latest/rst/binding/usage.html) in order to use the python bindings.
+Installing odgi [via bioconda](https://odgi.readthedocs.io/en/latest/rst/installation.html#bioconda) seems to be the most straightforward option.
+If you instead [compile odgi from source](https://odgi.readthedocs.io/en/latest/rst/installation.html#building-from-source), you will need to [edit your python path](https://odgi.readthedocs.io/en/latest/rst/binding/usage.html) in order to use the python bindings.

 To verify that odgi is installed and the python bindings are working, open up a python shell and try `import odgi`.
 If this works, move on to the next section.

 We have encountered two gotchas when installing odgi: a version clash with python, and an issue with odgi's memory manager.
-Below we describe what we think is a complete installation of odgi that circumvents both of these issues.
+Below we describe what we think is a complete installation of odgi that addresses both of these issues.

 1. Check your python version with `python --version`.
 We use python 3.9.12 for the rest of this example.
 2. Run `mkdir odgi-py; cd odgi-py`.